gefs-plugins/build-script/README.md

     npm install -g .

 Make sure your project has a `gefs-build-config.toml` file in the root directory.
-Defaults (commented out) and possible options are shown below:
+Possible options are shown below (default options are commented out):

     # The name to use for descriptions.
     name = "Example Extension"